AbdelrhmanAmin/Vegan-Market/README.md

 > An E-commerce website where you can buy healthy vegan food

+## Note: Some features are still on progress, this project is still a beta version 🙂

 - I used Ruby on Rails as the backend to build the database and to create a REST API along with implementing other features.
 - I used ReactJS to fetch and render the data.
 - I used React-Redux as a state management tool.
 - I used React-Router to create single page application and smooth navigation.